 2. Servants were to respect their masters.
 This not only applied to good masters, but to everyone.
 This is the same logic as the previous passage about submitting to governments.
 We are to submit to all governments, including the bad ones.
 God appointed these governments and He also allowed slaves to be where they are.
 A servant should respect his master even if his master doesn’t deserve it.
 A child should honor his parents even if he thinks they do not deserve it.
 We can not control what everyone else does, but we can control our own actions.
 So what application can we make from the verse on servants/masters today?

-3. For those who have been in this Bible study a long time, you know that one common application is to employees and their employers.
-Do any of you have problems with your bosses?
-What problems and why?
-Discuss.
-I can speak from personal experience that I don’t always agree with my boss.
-I have been teaching in the same training center for 5 years.
+Illustration: I can speak from personal experience that I don’t always agree with my boss.
+I have been teaching in the same training center for a long time.
 I feel that I have a lot of experience and know what I want to do in the classroom.
 You can say that my teaching style has been refined.
 Sometimes we will get new instructions from the head office for how to teach.
 Frankly, sometimes I find these instructions ridiculous and do not think they will work effectively in class.
 What should I do?
 Well, I can discuss with my boss and give my reasons for not wanting to follow those instructions.
 Then, if she insists, I have made up my mind to follow the instructions (as long as they are not sinful of course.)
 I will note my objection and the reason for the objection, but then do what the company wants me do.
 They are the ones paying me so it is reasonable that they get to make those decisions.

 4. One more application I want to discuss is that we are not slaves.
 While under contract, we do have an obligation to obey our authority in the company, namely our boss or bosses.
 Yet legally we are free to seek to other employment.
 This means that while we should respect our bosses and follow their instructions, we do not need to do so blindly and we should consider if staying in this company is beneficial for our spiritual well-being.
 When might it be suggested to seek other employment?